jdonthekb/Nemo/README.md

 ## Notes

 - Ensure that the directory and file types you are processing do not contain critical or non-editable files, as changes are irreversible.
-- The application is designed for plain text files.
+- The application is optimized for plain text files.
 Binary files or documents with complex formatting (like Word or PDF files) are not recommended.
 - Always backup important files before performing bulk operations.

 ## Troubleshooting